apiato/apiato/.github/README.md

 > Apiato comes with great features:

 1. Authentication with OAuth2.0 for first/third-party clients (using Laravel Passport).
 2. Role-Based Access Control (RBAC), seeded with a Super Admin, Roles and Permissions.
+In addition to permissions inheritance with Levels.
 3. Query Parameters support (orderBy, sortedBy and filter) with full-text search (search, searchFields).
 4. Useful endpoints for managing users, roles/permissions, tokens and more.
 All implemented, documented and tested.
 5. API Documentations generator, to generate API docs from PHP Docblock (using the ApiDocJS tool).